sourav-bk/Golang/Topic/gRPC.md

   gRPC manages request and response handling in a structured way, and provides features like streaming, authentication, and deadlines—making distributed communication more efficient and easier to implement.

- but RPC can use on Transport Leayer HTTP version 2, TCP or other protocols over network for faster bidirectional or unidirectional comunication.

 At the transport layer, gRPC uses the HTTP/2 protocol.
-HTTP/2 is faster than HTTP/1 and supports bidirectional communication. ( Also unidirectional ) gRPC supports four primary types of service methods that define how clients and servers exchange messages:
+HTTP/2 is faster than HTTP/1 and supports faster bidirectional communication. ( Also unidirectional ) gRPC supports four primary types of service methods that define how clients and servers exchange messages:

 - ***Unary RPC:*** The simplest form, where the client sends a single request and receives a single response, similar to a traditional function call.